SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

 10. Click on *Edit* from the top right corner to review the Purchase Requisition and update the status to "Approved" or "Rejected".
 Save.
 ![](images/Run_002_2.png)

-11. Make sure you exit the preview mode after your test is finished by clicking **Stop Icon** in SAP BAS.
+11. Make sure you exit the preview mode after your test is finished by clicking **Stop Icon** in SAP Build Code.
 ![](images/Run_App_003.png)

 # Run with Event Mesh